The IBS Journey - Potentially Years - Act now!

 The doctor might have suggested antidepressants – you don’t feel depressed – but the doctor didn’t have time to explain that often antidepressants calm the nerves in the stomach.
 You leave feeling you’re on the slippery emotional slope.

-When you have suffered with IBS for 5 years…
+When you have suffered from IBS for 5 years…

 It has been a long five years.
 You have decided you are on your own.
-Over the last five years you have been doing your own research, spent a fortune on all sots of over the counter medicines, taken the advice of your friends on other products and none were right for you.
+Over the last five years, you have been doing your own research, spent a fortune on all sorts of over the counter medicines, taken the advice of your friends on other products and none were right for you, the initial lift of hope evaporating quickly.
+It is now becoming an expectation that whatever you try will not work, self-defeating thoughts swim through your thoughts.

 The IBS is an unwelcome part of your life, your quality of life is now much less than it was, and yet you have got into new routines.
 Hopefully not lost your job, or changed hours to make it easier for you.
 The mornings are definitely the worst for many people, and yet you have heard for others it’s the evening times that are difficult.